Hydration: Are You Drinking Enough Water?

 Your body also sends a hormone, anti-diuretic hormone, basically telling the kidneys, hold on to the water.

 And Tammy says that this happens really fast.
+That activates your kidney within 40 seconds.

 Like within a minute, your kidney's like, oh, I need this water.

 And how your kidneys are going to keep this water?
+It's actually super cool.
+You can think about it like this.

-There's this giant network of straws or water channels in these particular cells in your kidneys, and they suck up the water so that it stays in your body.
+There's this giant network of straws or water channels in these particular cells in your kidneys and they suck up the water so that it stays in your body.

 One single cell has 12 million of these straws.